Solon City Council members hope to meet with state transportation officials next month to discuss concerns with the new guard rails along U.S. 422.

 This has raised safety concerns because both residents and some city officials are concerned that, without room to pull off the road, more accidents and traffic slowdowns will happen.

-A crash along U.S. 422 in November that killed a Solon man has only increased speculation that the rails are dangerous.
-While that driver, Jason Kasmer, struck the rail, police officials say they can't say whether the rails contributed to the crash.
+A crash along U.S. 422 in November that has only increased speculation that the rails are dangerous.
+While that driver, Jason Kasmer, struck the rail, police officials say whether the rails contributed to the crash.

 Resident Stan Gordon brought a model car and wood peice with him Monday to describe his concerns that more lives may be lost because of these barriers.